New Forest Northern Commons conservation volunteers

 Our Conservation Volunteers meet every Wednesday, undertaking a practical countryside management task across the National Trust Commons and Foxbury.

-Here's what we're uo to over the next two months:
+Here's what we're up to over the next few months:

 During the autumn and winter this often involves gorse cutting and burning, rhododendron removal, control of pine and birch saplings, holly cutting and tree planting in Foxbury.